data-pup/pupset/docs/development-notes.md

 This could be done using an option parsing crate, but we will try and implement this using the standard library alone, because learning things is fun.

+### Project Structure

+At this point I determined that it would be best to start thinking about the general shape of the code.
+The main runtime of the program itself should be kept in `main.rs`.
+This should be very sparse however, and mostly be kept to fetching arguments given to the program, and passing these to a `run` method in the `lib.rs` file.

+I decided to add a subdirectory named `command/`, which will end up storing structs, traits, and definitions for different commands.
+I decided this warranted its own subdirectory because commands will end up having address components, regex patterns, and other various logical components.

+Options regarding the program configuration itself should be considered separately.
+Files related to this will be placed in a `config/` directory.